Biden administration plans to open another tent facility for migrants on the Texas border - KTVZ

 Border officials are taking more than 300 unaccompanied children into custody daily at the border on average, according to another Homeland Security official.

-The expected facility in Del Rio, first reported by The Washington Post, is separate from the shelters intended for children who arrive alone at the border.
+The expected facility in the Del Rio sector, first reported by The Washington Post, is separate from the shelters intended for children who arrive alone at the border.
 Those shelters are operated by the Health and Human Services Department and designed to care for migrant children until they’re placed with sponsors, like parents or relatives, in the US.

+“CBP is currently constructing a soft sided facility in Eagle Pass, TX to help accommodate migrants in our custody.
+There have always been fluctuations in the number of individuals we encounter at the border, and we continue to adapt accordingly,” Customs and Border Protection said in a statement.

+“Based on past experience, evaluation of operational requirements, and challenges due to COVID-19 space restrictions, we need additional processing facilities when we see rising numbers of encounters,” the agency added.

 Last year, as the coronavirus pandemic gripped the US, the Trump administration invoked a public health law allowing border officials to turn away migrants apprehended at the border, including children, resulting in a low number of unaccompanied children and families being admitted to the US.

-Note: This story has been updated with a statement from Customs and Border Protection.